Cookery school

 One of the best things about weekends is that they lend themselves to long, lazy brunches.
 Give the Irish fry, American pancakes or French toast a break and learn how to make your own Palestinian brunch from scratch including Falafel (chickpea fritters), Shakshuka (fried eggs with sumac), hummus, garlic potatoes, bread and mint tea.

-Moroccan tagine dishes are slow-cooked savory stews, typically made with sliced meat, poultry, or fish together with vegetables, fruit, spices, nuts, and dried fruits.
+Moroccan tagine dishes are slow-cooked savoury stews, typically made with sliced meat, poultry, or fish together with vegetables, fruit, spices, nuts, and dried fruits.
 In this class you will learn how to make a chicken, lamb or vegan tagine served with couscous and a Moroccan salad.
+When you book please let us know if you are vegan or not.